 - Redistricting: represented numerous cities, counties, and other public entities in complying with the obligation to redistrict after the 1990 & 2000 federal Censuses.

 - Shelby County, Alabama v.
 Holder, 570 U.S. __, 133 S. Ct.
 2612, 186 L. Ed.
-2d 651 (2013): filed an amicus curiae brief on behalf of the County of Merced, California, in support of no party, preemptively defending the County’s recent bailout from Section 5 coverage against anticipated attack on the basis that the Department of Justice permitted the bailout to save Section 5.
-Marguerite had previously represented the County is the first-ever successful "bailout" from Section 5 coverage in the State of California.
+2d 651 (2013): represented the County of Merced, California, as amicus curiae in support of no party, preemptively defending the County’s recent bailout from Section 5 coverage against anticipated attack on the basis that the Department of Justice permitted the bailout to save Section 5.
+The firm had previously represented the County is the first-ever successful "bailout" from Section 5 coverage in the State of California.
 Merced County was, by far, the largest jurisdiction ever to obtain bailout, covering the County itself, six cities, and nearly 100 school districts and special districts.

 - League of United Latin Am.
 Citizens v.
 Perry, 548 U.S. 399, 126 S. Ct.
 2594, 165 L. Ed.
-2d 609 (2006): filed an amicus curiae brief successfully urging the Court to reject proposed rule that would have held voluntary mid-decade redistricting to be unconstitutional exercise of legislative authority.
+2d 609 (2006): represented amici curiae on a brief successfully urging the Supreme Court to reject proposed rule that would have held voluntary mid-decade redistricting to be unconstitutional exercise of legislative authority.

 - Unique Elections Issues: for example, represented a California Charter city in designing and implementing charter provisions and ordinances that would permit the City to adjudicate its own election contests; assisted a general law city in adjudicating the qualification of a City Council member alleged not be to a resident of the City; advised a City desiring to establish a cumulative voting method of election for its City Council.